-MANILA, Philippines – Efren Morillo, the lone survivor in an alleged execution-style killing of drug suspects in Payatas, filed murder charges against policemen of the Quezon City Police District (QCPD) on Thursday, March 2.
+Efren Morillo, the lone survivor in an alleged execution-style killing of drug suspects in Payatas, filed a murder complaint against policemen of the Quezon City Police District (QCPD) on Thursday, March 2.

 They have since been transferred to police offices outside Quezon City and Montalban, Rizal.
 (READ: 1st petition vs Oplan Tokhang filed at SC)